surfshopcapital/kalshi-analytics/README.md

 # Kalshi Analytics Dashboard

 A comprehensive Streamlit-based analytics dashboard for analyzing Kalshi prediction market data.
 This application provides real-time market insights, price movement tracking, and series analysis with optimized data caching using DuckDB and Parquet files.
+Max if you're reading this hello.

 ## 🎯 Project Overview